pixaful/pixafulversion2/site/content/blog/easy-seo-local-business.md

 Other markets, for example web design, marketing or anything related to the web have a tough time!
 We need to put some real effort in to gain traction.

 That being said there is always a gap in every market that needs to be filled.

+You will always find a gap in every market that needs to filling.
+You might need to dig a bit to uncover new sub markets in a saturated niche, but trust me, they there!

+You can use specialised tools to figure out what your competition is doing online.
+Moz, Semrush and ahrefs are a few examples.
+These tools can help you work out how many backlinks a competitors page has for a particular page.
+This is very useful when writing an article for a new site and can save you lots of time.

+**Optimise your website**

+If you have an existing website, then it's a good idea to scan it for any issues.

+Things to look for can be:

+* URLS that are too long
+* Missing Header tags
+* Missing alt tags
+* Missing images
+* Underoptimised pages
+* Keyword stuffing
+* Missing meta
+* Missing internal linking
+* Missing XML sitemap